marfraTUC/CryptoCur/readme.md

 CryptoCur is a small and simple Tool, that helps you to track your investments and crypto currency transactions.

-You can enter all your buying’s, selling’s, and transactions and organize them by different accounts (accounts in the sense of investment accounts).
+You can enter all your buying's, selling's, and transactions and organize them by different accounts (accounts in the sense of investment accounts).

-Therefore. the tool helps you to simply see your current crypto currency’s, there current value and your profit.
+Therefore. the tool helps you to simply see your current crypto currency's, there current value and your profit.

 All your data are stored locally on your machine.